Centers and Initiatives

 Center for Work and Democracy

 The Center for Work and Democracy is an independent research center that contributes to rebuilding the political voice of working people.
 Secondarily, the Center contributes to social scientific discussions of the political moment and endeavors to develop a political social science that is more relevant for the challenges of the twenty-first century.
-The Center will achieve these goals through independent research, teaching, and building a broad-based public discussion around issues of worker organization, movement infrastructure, the nature of contemporary capitalism, and new forms of social solidarity and marginalization.

 Journal of American Indian Education